DiddiLeija/diddiparser2/docs/language/stdlib/sqlite.rst

       a database in the memory.

    .. warning::

+      At this moment, this library can only open connections to one single database at the same time.

       If you open a database, while you have another connection with unsaved changes, the changes will be lost, and the previous